-Returning to the ship, you will have a short break before rejoining your group in the excursion lounge and after heading out to board your motor coach, your tour resumes with a drive into Alaska's wilderness, traveling deep into the remote Spasski River Valley.
+Returning to shore, you will have a short break (time permitting) before rejoining your group and heading out to board your motor coach as your tour resumes with a drive into Alaska's wilderness, traveling deep into the remote Spasski River Valley.
 On the way, your guide will enlighten you on the history and culture of the Tlingit village of Hoonah.

 Upon arriving in the valley, you will take a short easy hike to an area of raised platforms designed to provide you with the best viewing opportunities.
 It's a great spot to observe grizzly bears, which take their name from the gray, grizzled tips of their fur.
 Bald eagles and Sitka black-tailed deer are also abundant here.